Skip to main content

 Quality Control Plan Tab

-The screenshot above shows the configuration, meaning that Quality Plan 01 applies to Item Product-A from Business Partners with BP Qualification Code within the range of A to C. This plan defines how many samples of Item Product-A delivered from this Business Partner are to be tested for a specific Batch size and the ratio of pass/failed tests for a Batch to pass.
+The configuration shown in the screenshot demonstrates that Quality Plan 01 applies to Item Product-A for Business Partners with QC Qualification Codes ranging from A to C. This plan outlines the required number of samples to be tested for specific batch sizes and the ratio of passed to failed tests necessary for the batch to pass Quality Control.